-Join us in this MOOC (Massive Open Online Course) where we’ll explore the history and theories behind common approaches to online learning today.
+Join us as we explore the history and theories behind common approaches to today’s online learning.
 We’ll take a look at e-learning from the perspectives of the designer, the instructor, and of course, the learner.
-Through independent and collaborative activities you’ll get a better understanding of how to conceptualize designs for good e-learning in your context of choice.
-This course uses open content and will culminate in a final project that will contribute to a growing resource that is freely and publicly available.
+Through independent and collaborative activities you’ll get a better understanding of how to conceptualize designs for good e-learning, centering your designs in your context of choice.
+This course uses open content and culminates in a final project that will contribute to a growing resource that is freely and publicly available.

 - Language: English